 Getting to Portofino

-Starting in Switzerland, my European journey spanned a month.
-Passing through the Alps, Bellagio was my initial stop for a two-day exploration, detailed in my Bellagio Blog coming soon.
-A brief stop in Milan for a few hours, preceded our arrival in Santa Margherita Ligure, where we concluded our drive and prepared for the Portofino experience.
+My European journey began in Switzerland and spanned a month.
+After crossing the Alps, I spent two days in Bellagio (stay tuned for my Bellagio blog!).
+A quick stop in Milan preceded our arrival in Santa Margherita Ligure, where we ended our drive and prepared for Portofino.

 Choosing the perfect accommodation sets the tone for your Portofino experience.
 Whether you opt for a luxurious villa overlooking the waterfront or a cozy apartment within the heart of Santa Margherita, there’s no shortage of options to suit your preferences and budget.

-For a more detailed blog on the best accommodations in Portofino, check out my full blog here: Best Places to Stay in Portofino - From Budget to Luxury.
+For more options, see my full blog: Best Places to Stay in Portofino – From Budget to Luxury.

 Best Areas to Stay near Portofino: Santa Margherita

-Eight Hotel Paraggi: Luxurious seaside retreat offering upscale amenities.
+- Eight Hotel Paraggi: Luxurious seaside retreat with upscale amenities.

 Best Ways to Get Around Portofino